Lèse-nation: The only death sentence

-A Swiss baron in the dock
+A Swiss baron in the dock: Complot contre Paris et l'Assamblée Nationale

 The frontispiece of the plaidoyer in the Affaire de M. le Baron de Besenval, by Raymond Desèze, lawyer of Pierre Victor, Baron de Besenval.

 However, the most famous person accused of the crime of lèse-nation was Pierre Victor, Baron de Besenval de Brunstatt, a Swiss military officer in French service.
-His trial in connection with the Storming of the Bastille began on 21 November 1789 with the first judicial questioning.
+The judicial proceedings against him in connection with the Storming of the Bastille began on 20 November 1789, when the record of the dénonciation and the complaint of the King's Prosecutor were read aloud before the court at the Grand Châtelet in Paris, in accordance with the decree of the Municipal Committee of Inquiry of 18 November, which summarised the charges against him.
+His trial proper began the following day, on 21 November 1789, with the first judicial questioning.
+In the court records, the Besenval Case is referred to as: Affaire du Baron de Besenval: Complot contre Paris et l'Assamblée Nationale, 19 novembre 1789 – 1 mars 1790.
 The baron's case became exemplary.
 Not only because he was a foreigner, a close friend of Queen Marie Antoinette and one of the first accused of the crime of lèse-nation, but also because of his fame and his famous friends who campaigned for his release, such as the Marquis de Lafayette, Jacques Necker and the Comte de Mirabeau.
 What was ultimately important for the baron's survival: These gentlemen also enjoyed respect among the revolutionaries.
 Furthermore, the baron was represented in court by the best and most prominent French lawyer at the time: Raymond Desèze.
 He later also defended King Louis XVI in court.
 The court was deeply impressed by Desèze's plaidoyer.
-This plaidoyer was even published and was considered a reference in court cases regarding the crime of lèse-nation.
+The plaidoyer was even published and was considered a reference in court cases regarding the crime of lèse-nation.

-In addition, as early as October 1789, the report of the Commission of Inquiry revealed that the only document currently in existence that could convict the Baron de Besenval of a crime of lèse-nation is a copy of an order written to the Governor of the Bastille, Bernard-René Jourdan, Marquis de Launay, in which the baron wrote: "Monsieur de Launay will hold out until the last extremity; I have sent him sufficient forces."
+In addition, as early as October 1789, the report of the Commission of Inquiry revealed that the only document currently in existence that could convict the Baron de Besenval of a crime of lèse-nation is a copy of an order written to the Governor of the Bastille, Bernard-René Jourdan, Marquis de Launay, in which the baron wrote: "Monsieur de Launay will hold out to the last extremity; I have dispatched to him forces sufficient."
 The original of this document no longer existed and the copy was not sufficient for a conviction in court, at least that's what was officially claimed.

-"The Baron de Besenval confidently replied in court that he had not written any letters to M. de Launay."
+"The Baron de Besenval replied in court, with seeming confidence, that he had penned no letters to M. de Launay."